After posting this recommendation on changing the structure of youth soccer in the U.S., I thought of a few more thoughts to add.

 We underappreciate how much skill development takes place in pickup play.

-More exposure to the small-sided, small-court game might help them realize that they don’t need all that to have fun, just like generations ago kids discovered that playing 1-on-1 or ’21’ with a hoop on the driveway was just as fun, if not more fun, than the regulation game of basketball.
+More exposure to the small-sided, small-court game might help players realize that they don’t need a full field, marked sidelines and netted goals to have fun, just like generations ago kids discovered that playing 1-on-1 or ’21’ with a hoop on the driveway was just as fun, if not more fun, than the regulation game of basketball.

 The answer is hiding in plain sight

 Every winter soccer coaches tell parents how indoor soccer and futsal will help their children’s foot skills.

 Each Spring, I hear parents comment at the better ball control their kids display on the soccer pitch after a winter of futsal.

 Many already know the benefits of futsal, but go ahead and resume full field soccer in the spring and fall and watch many of their kids bumble around with sloppy ball control instead of sticking with the thing that is making the most impact until their child is competent to move on.

 Playing more 5-a-side will help prevent position specialization too early and make more creative players

 Pushing kids into 7v7, 9v9 and 11v11 at young ages has another downside, it pushes position specialization too early.

 With 6 to 8 fairly distinct positions it becomes difficult for players to rotate and learn the responsibilities of more than a couple positions.